iltommi/qdb-documentation/source/concepts/concurrency.rst

      * Once the server replies, it means the request has been fully carried on
      * Synchronous clients requests are executed in order.
 However multiple requests coming from mutliple clients are executed in an arbitrary order (see :ref:`conflicts-resolution`)

-The notable exception to the ACID guarantees are streaming operations (see :doc:`streaming`)
+The notable exception to the ACID guarantees are streaming operations (see :doc:`streaming`).

 .. _conflicts-resolution:

 Conflicts resolution
 =====================================================